planetlabs/datalake/README.md

 where: This is the location or server that generated the file.
 It is required.

 what: This is the process or program that generated the file.
 It is required.

+who: This is the organizational unit (e.g., team, project) responsible for the generation of the data.
+It is required.

 data-version: This is the data version.
 The format of the version is up to the user.
 If the format of the contents of the file changes, this version should